Tuition and Financial Aid

 The College of Fine Arts offers merit scholarships based on the strength of each candidate’s artistic promise and program needs; financial need is not a factor.
 As there is no separate application process for scholarship consideration, all (both domestic and international) admitted graduate students are automatically considered for scholarship aid.

 Scholarships given to masters level students are a three-year commitment.
 Scholarships and Federal Direct Stafford loans are split between the fall and spring semesters.
 Scholarships are based upon full time registration.

 Assistantships are positions within the College of Fine Arts, available to graduate students, that include instructional, research, and/or administrative responsibilities.
 There is no separate application required to apply for an assistantship.
 Both domestic and international students are automatically reviewed for assistantship positions.
 Assistantships are awarded based on artistic merit and the needs of the schools.

-Summer work-study applications are now available here.
+Academic year work-study applications are now available here.
 Please return completed applications to the Graduate Financial Aid Officer, CFA Room 230.
-The deadline for summer work-study applications is Wednesday, May 14th.
+The deadline for work-study applications is Monday, August 25th.